 Making it happen

 Blink is the industry-leading frontline engagement app that connects management and frontline teams to build stronger organizations.
-With an average adoption of 85%, it’s never been this easy to unify the frontline.
+With a proven adoption rate of 92% in care sectors, it’s never been this easy to unify the frontline.
 At Blink, we believe in empowering frontline organizations by helping you enable, engage and understand your workforce.

-Our app provides a host of features that support employee retention in healthcare, such as employee surveys, polls, secure team and group chats and channels, employee recognition, and healthcare-friendly HR tools.
+Our app provides a host of features that support employee retention in home health, such as employee surveys, polls, secure team and group chats and channels, employee recognition, and healthcare-friendly HR tools.